 Talk details, including links to the lectures, can be found on the DLS Speakers page.
-To access this page, click the photo or name of the speaker you are interested in below.
+Or click the photo or name of the speaker you are interested in below.

 Past Distinguished Lectures Series